sputnik190033/blog/README.md

 3. made a button for logging out in top navbar
 4. implemented the authorization checking if the user can edit or delete the blog

+animation effect
+homepage: topnav: move while scrolling
+blog-card: fload while hovering

+randomize the image of each blog card show image at the banner of reader's page

+register page: return a div if password != password